This is how you motivate colleagues to work safely

 Responding to intrinsic and extrinsic motivation

 Employees who are extrinsically motivated are motivated by rewards, punishments and shame.
 Employees who are intrinsically motivated work safely on their own.
 They understand why they need to work safely.
-They also work safely when they move into a new workplace or department, for example, or when they are doing chores at home.
+They also work safely when they move into a new workplace or department, for example, or when they are doing work at home.

 From extrinsic to intrinsic motivation

-• Connection
+• Connectedness

 • Autonomy